 I have been a consistent practitioner of yoga ever since that first class in 1999.
 Being a dancer throughout my life, I was at first attracted to the physical side of the practice.
 I naturally fell into a vigorous Ashtanga Vinyasa style practice, which satisfied my love of movement as well as my somewhat type-A personality.
 Upon moving to Boulder, I began practicing at the Yoga Workshop and a few years later, completed my first 200 hour teacher training program with Richard Freeman.
 In the years following, my practice style began to shift, and I found that I started resonating more with the more creative side of Vinyasa yoga.
 I have since completed additional trainings with CorePower Yoga in the Vinyasa, Hot and Yin styles of Yoga, as well as my 500 hour ERYT with Gina Caputo and the Colorado School of Yoga.
 Most recently, I have fallen in love with Kaiut Yoga, and have just completed another 300 hours of training with Francisco Kaiut, the creator of this life-changing method.
 It has been an absolute game changer for me and my students.
 As a full-time yoga teacher, I approach my classes with curiosity, humor, honesty and a lightheartedness that is a result of the happiness I have found through the practice of yoga.
 For me, the practice not only exists in movement form on my mat, but I try to have it permeate in all of the other aspects of my life.

 After a long journey battling depression and various illnesses, my mom sadly passed away in 2007.
 I miss her every day, but fortunately, her kindness and giving nature allowed me the opportunity to open a yoga studio in 2012.
-Being a co-owner of a yoga studio was an amazing experience for me, and I know my mom would have been proud of me for pursuing this dream.
+Being an owner of a yoga studio was an amazing experience for me, and I know my mom would have been proud of me for pursuing this dream.